philhawksworth/sagns.org/src/site/a-duty-officers-day.md

 ---
+layout: layouts/base.njk
 title: A Day in the Life of a Duty Officer - St Albans Good Neighbours Society
-layout: layouts/base.njk
-headerImage: tea-rawpixel-1137706-unsplash.jpg
+subtitle: >-
-subtitle: A glimpse into the day-to-day activities of a St Albans Good Neighbour Scheme duty officer.
+  A glimpse into the day-to-day activities of a St Albans Good Neighbour Scheme duty officer.
+headerImage: /assets/do-laptop-and-phone.jpg
 ---

 ## A Day in the Life of a Duty Officer